Free Vedic astrology

 Nag Panchami 2014- An Occasion to Pacify Kalsarp Yoga

 Nag Panchami is celebrated on Panchami of Shukla Paksh in Sharavan Masa.
-This year, the festival will be celebrated on 1st August, Sunday in Hast Nakshatra.
-This festival is celebrated with faith and fervor.
+This year, the festival will be celebrated on 1st August, festival is celebrated with faith and fervor.
 On this day, worshiping Lord Shiva, the holder of serpent, is considered auspicious.

 Significance of Nag Panchami